Flaming infernos, deaths and destroyed livelihoods. Europe’s forests are burning more

-Flaming infernos, deaths and destroyed livelihoods.
-Europe’s forests are burning more and more often.
+and more often.
 Rising temperatures are fueling the danger.
-Germany is also threatened by forest fires.
+Germany is also

 In Germany, fire departments are preparing their staff for future operations.
 Scientists are studying the regenerative capacity of the forest and the heat resistance of individual tree species.